IMT Atlantique

-IMT Atlantique Bretagne-Pays de la Loire (also known as École Nationale Supérieure Mines-Télécom Atlantique Bretagne-Pays de la Loire or École des Mines Télécom Atlantique) is one of the leading French engineering Grandes Écoles and a technological university, which was created on January 1, 2017 through the merger of the École nationale supérieure des mines de Nantes and Télécom Bretagne.
+IMT Atlantique (also known as École Nationale Supérieure Mines-Télécom Atlantique) is one of the leading French engineering Grandes Écoles and a technological university, created on January 1, 2017 through the merger of Télécom Bretagne and its smaller sibling École nationale supérieure des mines de Nantes.

-It consists of three campuses: Brest, Nantes, Rennes.
-IMT Atlantique is a school of the Institut Mines-Télécom and a member of the Université Bretagne Loire.
+It consists of three campuses in Brest, Nantes, Rennes.
+IMT Atlantique is part of the Institut Mines-Télécom and is a member of the Université Bretagne Loire.

-IMT Atlantique offers a unique generalist engineering diploma with concentrations in applied mathematics, telecommunications and energy.

-Students from Grandes Écoles preparatory classes may apply through the Concours Commun Mines-Ponts competitive entry exam.
+IMT Atlantique offers a generalist Engineering curriculum with concentrations in the key fields of Applied Mathematics, Telecommunications and Energy.
+Students from Grandes Écoles preparatory classes may apply through the competitive Concours Commun Mines-Ponts entry exam.

-IMT Atlantique is one of the applied schools of the École Polytechnique.

-Despite its small size (less than 2000 students), the university is consistently ranked high in both domestic and international rankings.
+Despite its small size (less than 2000 students), the school maintains consistently a high ranking both nationally and globally.

 History

-The École Nationale Supérieure des Télécommunications de Bretagne (Télécom Bretagne), which is best known for the invention of the turbo code and the iterative decoding concept, was established in 1977 and the École Nationale Supérieure des Techniques Industrielles et des Mines de Nantes was established in 1991.
-In 2009 it came under the administrative supervision of the General Council for the Economy, Industry, Energy and Technologies.